JayWheels/cedh-leagues/README.md

  - **HTML** - HTML stuctured correctly for the application.
 Three HTML pages.
 One for login, one for submitting games results, and one for viewing rankings.
 (Could potentially combine pages 2 and 3)
  - **CSS** - Application is viewable without a headache on different-sized devices.
 Information doesn't feel overwhelming by using correct white space and contrasting colors.
 Dark mode is life.
 Red/Green Arrows for showing improvement of scores (stretch goal)
  - **React** - Logins, opponent selection, game result selection, applying new scores to ranking elos, displaying rankings, displaying different rankings based on location preference.
- - **Service** Backend service with endpoints for:
+ - **Service** - Backend service with endpoints for:
     - Login
     - Retrieiving list of possible opponents
     - Submitting game results
     - retrieving ranking lists of all players
- - **DB/Login** - Store users, opponents, game results, oppoents-per-game, elo. users will be able to register and login.
+ - **DB/Login** - Store users, opponents, game results, opponents-per-game, elo. users will be able to register and login.
 Credentials will be securely stores on the database.
 Potential for some sort of verification where a user is alerted that a game has been reported with them in it (stretch goal)
  - **WebSocket** - When games are submitted, elos update in real time, showing a user if their score went up or down (reflected by a red/green arrow).

-###